Ruida-Xie/ruida-xie.github.io/_portfolio/portfolio-4.md

 ## Current Status
 As the solo player, I started the work 2 weeks before the deadline, but managed to complete the work.
 Unfotunately, I understand one of the constraint wrong, which leads to a final rank of 17th.
 My future corrections and publications of this part of work will be updated here.

+The figure is from GTOC11 problem statement file:
 ![Dyson Ring](/images/project4.PNG "Dyson Ring")